 Hero background

-Take part in the daily activities of a community farm, discover how small-scale agriculture works in Kenya, and contribute to a food self-sufficiency project.
-A hands-on, physical experience deeply rooted in rural life.
+Take part in the daily work of a community farm, see how small-scale agriculture works in Kenya, and contribute to a project supporting food security.
+A practical, physical experience, deeply connected to rural life.

 Where